2011-2016 Hyundai Elantra sedan: problems, engines, fuel economy, pros and cons, photos

 Exhaust rattles are not uncommon, but they are not very expensive to repair.

-Hyundai has issued several recalls; check for details at the NHTSA
+Hyundai has issued several recalls; check for details at the NHTSA website.

-"Nu."
-It's a modern lightweight engine with variable timing on both camshafts.
+Engine: The Elantra GLS, SE and Limited sedan comes with a 148-hp 1.8L DOHC 4-cylinder engine with the code name "Nu."
 The 2014+ Elantra sedan SPORT comes with a 173-hp direct-injected (GDI) 2.0L version of this engine.
 Direct injection means that fuel is injected directly into the engine combustion chamber under much higher pressure.
-Read also:
+Read also: Pros and cons of buying a car with Direct Injection.
+The Nu engine doesn't have a timing belt; it uses a maintenance-free timing chain that doesn't need to be replaced in regular intervals.

 Handling and ride: The Elantra handles well and is maneuverable in city driving; the turning diameter is 34.8 ft.
 The downside is that some road noise is noticeable, especially when driving on a rough road.
 The engine noise is pronounced too.